 Your attorney MUST prove negligence in your dog bite case.
-In other words, during negotiations or trials, your lawyer needs to provide evidence proving the owner’s negligence resulted in you being injured by their animal.
+In other words, during negotiations or trials, your lawyer must present evidence demonstrating that the owner’s negligence led to your injury caused by their animal.
 This task will require strong evidence and a well-equipped personal injury attorney.

 4 documents/evidence needed for a dog bite case

 It’s essential to seek prompt medical attention so you can not only treat your injuries but also get your injuries on record.
 Documented treatment is going to be crucial to winning your dog bite case.